 Therefore, standing among his disciples and asking the question “Who do men say that I am?
 Jesus wanted his disciples to possess the right attitude toward him.
 This would have given his disciples the confidence they need to stand firm in the leadership and authority he gave them, the renewed inheritance of God for his people to have dominion over his kingdom.

-The people say he was “One of the prophets” But when he asked the disciples, “Who do you say that I am” Peter replied, “The Son of the living God” And in response, Jesus said to Peter, “Upon this rock, I’ll build my Church” Because knowing who Jesus is, is to take on the confidence that God has given us which is the authority to rule and reign in his kingdom.
+The people say he was “One of the prophets” But when Jesus asked his disciples, “Who do you say that I am” Peter replied, “The Son of the living God” And in response, Jesus said to Peter, “Upon this rock, I’ll build my Church” Because knowing who Jesus is, is to take on the confidence that God has given us the authority to rule and reign in his kingdom.
 John 15:16 “Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit, and that your fruit should remain: that whatsoever ye shall ask of the Father in my name, he may give it to you.”